hypre-space/hypredrive/docs/usrman-src/input_structure.rst

 - ``ams``: auxiliary-space Maxwell solver (for H(curl) / edge-element problems).
 - ``ads``: auxiliary-space divergence solver (for H(div) / face-element problems).

-The configurable preconditioner types may be entered as a key in a new indentation level under ``preconditioner``.
-The fixed ``jacobi`` and ``gauss-seidel`` convenience types use the scalar forms ``preconditioner: jacobi`` and ``preconditioner: gauss-seidel``.
-Internally, both limit BoomerAMG to one level and configure a V(1,0) cycle; BoomerAMG's global relaxation type is also set because its single-level execution path does not use the cycle-specific relaxation type.
+Put a configurable preconditioner type at a new indentation level below ``preconditioner``.
+The fixed ``jacobi`` and ``gauss-seidel`` types use scalar forms.
+These forms are ``preconditioner: jacobi`` and ``preconditioner: gauss-seidel``.
+Internally, both forms limit BoomerAMG to one level and configure a V(1,0) cycle.
+They also set the global relaxation type for the single-level execution path.

 Preconditioner presets
 ~~~~~~~~~~~~~~~~~~~~~~

-Presets are named default configurations that select a preconditioner and apply
+Presets are named default configurations.
+Each preset selects a preconditioner
-a small set of tuned settings.
-They are useful when you want a reasonable
+and applies a small set of tuned settings.
+A preset supplies a default
-default without enumerating all options.
+without a full option list.

 .. code-block:: yaml